SorokinAS/MQTT_Service/README.md

 # GatewayMQTT

-My first big project using Go.
+My first experience using Go.
 Used Go 1.19.3

 A gateway for transmitting data measurements from equipment/meters of the microgrid model made in Matlab Simulink.